maxwen/android_packages_apps_OpenDelta/README.md

 Server-side
 -----------

-The create the delta files on the server, you need several things, some of which can be found in the *server* directory.
+To create the delta files on the server, you need several things, some of which can be found in the *server* directory.
 The main thing is the *opendelta.sh* script.
 It contains a configuration section which you can edit with the correct file locations on your own system.
 Quite likely you will need